Specific sites within

 Belly of the Whale

 Pinot Noir is a notoriously fickle variety and one must be ready to accept the challenges that come with farming this grape.
 It is not a decision to be taken lightly.
-Belly of the Whale is crafted from Donum Vineyard fruit, located in Carneros, the cool, misty gateway to the rest of northern California’s wine country.
-For this wine, I use Roederer clone Pinot, which is cold-soaked for ten days before being fermented on the skins for 16 days.
-Once complete, I age Belly of the Whale for 11 months in one-third new French oak barrels.
+Belly of the Whale is crafted from Sun Chase Vineyard fruit, located in the southern reaches of the Sonoma Coast appellation, the cool, high elevation slopes that act as a gateway to the rest of Sonoma County’s wine country.
+For this wine, I use 777 clone Pinot, which is cold-soaked for ten days before being fermented on the skins for 23 days.
+Once complete, I age Belly of the Whale for 15 months in one-third new French oak barrels.

 The Initiation marks the true beginning of a quest.
 For my own journey, the Côte-Rôtie, home to some of the world’s most exquisite Syrahs, was where I worked my first harvests and made my first wines.
 My own initiation.
 My goal was to create a Syrah of great beauty and finesse.
 Sourced from the Soberanes Vineyard in the Santa Lucia Highlands, the Syrah for this cuvée is first cold-soaked then undergoes a long, slow fermentation, Initiation is aged in over 70 percent new French oak.